d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 - implementing a new restore function from Execute view
 - a new info view showing output from rclone during execution of single tasks
 - and probably some more enhancements as well

-A release candidate will be released within some weeks.

 ## Version 1.5.4